1949 Army Cadets football team: Schedule

+Rankings

 Offseason

 Sid Gillman left Army to become the head coach for the University of Cincinnati.
 Head coach Red Blaik interviewed Vince Lombardi, but harbored doubts that Lombardi's background as a high school coach would prepare him for the job.

-Coaching staff

 Besides Lombardi, Murray Warmath of Tennessee was the other new face on the coaching staff.
 Lombardi would focus on offense, while Warmath worked on the defense.
 They were the only civilian coaches on the staff.
 In November 1934, Lombardi (with Fordham) faced off against Warmath (playing for Tennessee) with Fordham winning the game 13-12.
 The other members of the staff included Doug Kenna, Paul Amen, and John Sauer.